Skip to content

 Phases

 A phase is a distinct stage in the project lifecycle.
-Each phase has a specific purpose, a team composition, defined outputs, and a review gate.
+Each phase has a specific purpose, agents assigned to it, defined outputs, and a review gate.

 Phases are tracked in the state.phase_log array in .sniper/config.yaml.
 Each entry records when it started, when it completed, and who approved it.